 Shin says that’s why many large companies have previously banned Android devices from the workplace.

-He admits that’s cause problems for Samsung selling its phone to those customers.
-The electronics giant has a roughly 60 percent share of the worldwide Android smartphone and tablet market.
+He admits that has caused problems for Samsung selling its phone to those customers.
+The electronics giant has a roughly 60 per cent share of the worldwide Android phone and tablet market.
 Android has fallen behind iOS in winning enterprise accounts.
 If companies choose not to buy Android kit or even allow workers to bring and use their own Android kit, Samsung is shut out of the most lucrative accounts.

 Which explains why Samsung developed Knox.
 And why Shin visited New Zealand to promote the Android security system.

 That sounds simple enough, but in practice it’s hard to do.
-The only other example of this approach that I’ve seen is on BlackBerry – which has such a tiny market share, it almost doesn’t register on anyone’s radar.
+The only other example of this approach is on BlackBerry – which has such a tiny market share, it almost doesn’t register on anyone’s radar.